miloserdev/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

 the Autobuilder happens.
 It runs through a number of steps; the first are general setup steps that are run once and include:

 #.
-Set up any :term:`buildtools` tarball if configured.
+Set up any ``buildtools-tarball`` if configured.

 #.
-Call "buildhistory-init" if :ref:`ref-classes-buildhistory` is configured.
+Call "buildhistory-init" if buildhistory is configured.

 For each step that is configured in ``config.json``, it will perform the
 following: